testing-library/react-testing-library/README.md

 should be possible to accomplish, just not the default and natural way to test react components.

+**How does `flushPromises` work and why would I need it?**

+As mentioned [before](#flushpromises), `flushPromises` uses [`setImmediate`][set-immediate] to schedule resolving a promise after any pending tasks in the message queue are processed.
+This includes any promises fired before in your test.

+If there are promise callbacks already in javascript's message queue pending to be processed at the time `flushPromises` is called, then these will be processed before the promise returned by `flushPromises` is resolved.
+So when you `await flushPromises()` the code immediately after it is guaranteed to occur after all the side effects of your async requests have ocurred.
+This includes any data your test components might have requested.

+This is useful for instance, if your components perform any data requests and update their state with the results when the request is resolved.
+It's important to note that this is only effective if you've mocked out your async requests to resolve immediately (like the axios mock we have in the examples).
+It will not `await` for promises that are not already resolved by the time you attempt to flush them.

 ## Other Solutions

 In preparing this project,